ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     ![text](images/14pwd.PNG){: width="600" }

 ### 4.3 List the contents of the directory
-If you want to list the contents of your current directory, run `ls`.
+If you want to list the contents of your current directory, run the list command `ls`.
 This will print out to the terminal the list of folders and files that exist in the current directory.
+Note: in the terminal, the digit "1" and the character "l" may look identical.

 !!! example "Task 4.3"
     Run the command `ls` and check that the files that you created in the previous tasks are here.